-CoopGame
+CoopGame for

 the analysis, solution and visualization of cooperative games with